sugoiJS/Demo/README.md

         - `GET /api/index/changeColor` - update background color for all connected clients (using sockets)

+            authorized access required - use header x-sug-demo with value set to "Wyn1RRR9PQJPaqYM"

     - /post - 4 unguarded paths:

         - `GET /api/post/:id?` - get all of the posts or by id (id is optional param)